 Get really plugged into your niche and take on a central role within it

 You can make a good number of friends even if you're part of a niche that doesn't have a lot of mass appeal.
 What you need to do is find a way to take on a more central role within it.
 Doing things this means you'll be put into contact with most of the people in the area who are also in your subculture.
 For example, if you're really into tactical board games, don't be a Regular Joe who occasionally plays with the couple of friends.
 Instead you could organize a weekly gaming night at your local hobby store.
-You could start a local online forum, so the gaming enthusiasts in your city could all find each other.
-If a convention comes to town, you could volunteer to run a tournament for your favorite games.
+You could start a local online group, so the gaming enthusiasts in your city could all find each other.
+If a convention comes to town, you could volunteer to run a tournament for your favorite game.

 Organize and attend lots of bigger get togethers

 When you see people in smaller groups you're mainly hanging out with friends you already know.
-The bigger parties and gatherings are where you can meet new people.
+The bigger parties and gatherings are where you can meet many new people.
 If you help throw a lot of bigger events yourself it can become a reliable way to meet new friends.
-For example, if you and two roommates share a townhouse, you could make it the place where everyone comes over to hang out.
+For example, if you and two roommates share a house, you could make it the place where everyone comes over to hang out.

 Get to know other people who have a lot of friends

-There's no way to guarantee any one particular well-connected person will want to be friends with you, but if you can get to know at least some people like that it can give you access to a lot more potential contacts.
+There's no way to guarantee any particular well-connected person will want to be buddies with you, but if you can get to know at least some people like that it can give you access to a lot more potential contacts.
 If they get involved in a bigger get together, they'll bring many of their friends as well.